spinnaker/spinnaker/docs/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--password`: Password for a user account
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
- * `--service-key`: Secret key for service account authentication
+ * `--service-key-file`: Path to a file containing the secret key for service account authentication
  * `--uid`: (*Required*) User or service account identifier